 Net cash used in operating activities for the year ended December 31, 2021 was \$1 million, as compared to \$1 million for the year ended December, 2020.
 For the year ended December 2021, the cash outflow mainly reflected net loss of \$16.7 million, with an add-back of share-based payment of 14.5 million, an increase in accounts receivable of \$1.1 million, partially offset by an increase in accounts payable of \$1.2 million and a decrease in amount due from related parties of \$0.6 million.
-Net cash used in operating activities for the year ended December 31, 2020 was \$1.0 million, the cash outflow mainly reflected the increase in inventory of \$0.9 million, an increase in amount due from related parties of \$0.6 million, and an increase in deposits, prepayment and other current assets of \$0.2 million, offset by the net income of \$0.4 million and an increase in other payables and accrual liabilities of \$0.2 million.

 Our operating activities are denominated in U.S. dollar for our operations outside of China and in Renminbi ("RMB") for our research and development activities in China.
-Our agreements regarding hosting operations in Kazakhstan are denominated in U.S. dollars and settled with both the customer and power supplier in U.S. dollars, not in Kazakhstani tenge.
-Thus, Our operations are currently not exposed to the fluctuations of the Kazakhstani tenge.
+Our agreements regarding hosting operations in Kazakhstan and Mexico are denominated in U.S. dollars and settled with both the customer and power supplier in U.S. dollars, not in Kazakhstani tenge and in Mexico peso.
+Thus, our operations are currently not exposed to the fluctuations of the Kazakhstani tenge and the Mexico peso.
+Our agreements regarding self-mining operations in United States are denominated in U.S. dollars.